filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 lotus-shed market import-datastore --repo ~/.lotusminer --backup-path /tmp/deals-backup/markets.datastore.backup
 ```

-5. Restart the `mining/sealing/proving` node (with the default LOTUS_MINER_PATH, which should point to your `mining/sealing/proving` node repo).
+6. Restart the `mining/sealing/proving` node (with the default LOTUS_MINER_PATH, which should point to your `mining/sealing/proving` node repo).
 Note that `lotus-miner` interacts with a given repository depending on the `LOTUS_MINER_PATH` environment variable!

 ```shell
 lotus-miner run
 ```

-6. Fetch the node identity.
+7. Fetch the node identity.
 This is necessary as you have to update your miner's peer identity on-chain, as it was changed to the identity of the markets node during the initialising of the markets service repository.

 ```shell
 lotus-miner net id
 ```

-7. Update the miner's peer id on-chain with the result from the previous step.
+8. Update the miner's peer id and multiaddr on-chain with the result from the previous step.

 ```shell
 lotus-miner actor set-peer-id 12D3XXXXX